 Indigenous languages carry unique philosophies, histories, ceremonies, and irreplaceable environmental knowledge of biodiversity accumulated over millenia.
 Native languages constitute both the core and the foundations of tribal identities and cultures by mapping ancestors' universes and ties to traditional homelands.
 But in the United States, more than 70 of the remaining 139 Native languages could fall silent in the next 5 years unless immediate action is taken to teach them to younger generations of tribal citizens.

-Our has partnered with Native American communities in the US, including the Euchee, Sac and Fox, Wampanoag, Northern Arapaho, and Aleutic, to support their efforts in language reclamation and revitalization.
+We have partnered with Native American communities in the US, including the Euchee, Sac and Fox, Wampanoag, Northern Arapaho, and Aleutic, to support their efforts in language reclamation and revitalization.
 Cultural Survival also works to strengthen federal policy and increase government and foundation funding to support language revitalization, and has raised $10 million in support of endangered languages.
 In partnership with the Smithsonian Institution, we brought together Indigenous language experts and radio producers from around the world to promote community radio as a vehicle for language revitalization.
 Currently Cultural Survival is determining future directions for our work on Indigenous languages.

 Indigenous Artisan Bazaar Program: